RishabhAsthana/SteganoWeb/README.md

 NOTE: This demo will be taken down at a later point and is being only served as a proof of concept for grading purposes.

+## Motivation
+Images (PNG, JPG, BMP) and Audio (WAV) files are dense information formats which use significant precision to store their information.
+The precision is high enough such that even if the lower bits change, the apparent or audible change in the media would be indistiguishable from the orginal for the user.
+Using this idea, we can encode any secret file into a supported ballast file where the noise introduced by us would by 0.39% in case of WAV files and 0.78% change in case of images, which is hard for most humans to notice.
+We also encode some meta information during our encoding process such that we don't require the original file to decode our message, allowing for successful one time copies of our data.

+## Drawbacks
+This method, however subtle can still be detected by Fourier Transform of the media which can reveal our secret information piggy-backing on the main media information.
+Also, the method used is not robust, and any change to the binary (say compression by social media platforms) will destroy our message.
+An area of improvement would to increase the robustness of this technique, and better encapsulation such that its harder to detect.

+## Usage
+The left column provides Encoding interface while the right column provides Decoding interface.
+  ### Encoding
+  The user first uploads a file called the Ballast which would serve as the medium in which we encode the secret.
+If the file type is accepted, another form would reveal itself where the user would be allowed to upload the secret file.
+This can be any file as long as its size is below the allowed size displayed to the user when the upload the ballast.
+Finally the third form would unravel where when the user commences the encoding process, on successful completion, a download link would appear for the user.
+  ### Decoding
+  Decoding form allows user to upload either an encoded wav or png file, and if successful provides a link to download the decoded secret binary file.

 ## Installation
 ```
 npm install